vtrbtf/cleaver-tw/README.md

 A simple [cleaver](https://github.com/jdan/cleaver) template for internal presentations of TWers.

 ## About
-This repo is only a helper for building presentations in TW.
+This repo is only a helper for building presentations in TW with Markdown.
-It contains a basic font-family setting and pre-setted brand colors ( TW colors )
+It contains a basic font-family setting and predefined brand colors ( TW colors )

 ## Requirements
   * [npm](https://github.com/npm/npm)